KIC/playbooks/README.md

 ansible-playbook basis.yaml -kK --extra-vars "_host_=localhost"
 ```

+Later, ask AI if there is something we could adopt from Zen/liquorix kernel

 ## Multiple Screen with different/fractional scaling
 currently only possible with wayland and breezy desktop